 Nesting and Behavior

 All puffins nest colonially, usually on islands or remote cliff sites.
-Tufted and Atlantic Puffins dig burrows in soft soil, extending roughly a meter beneath the surface, and lined with grass, feathers, leaves and other materials.
+Tufted and Atlantic Puffins dig burrows in soft soil, extending roughly a meter beneath the surface.
+They line the nest with grass, feathers, leaves and other materials.
 By contrast, Horned Puffins construct their nests in rocky cliff-side crevices.
-Because nest site availability is a major factor in limiting puffin numbers, the stiff competition for nest sites makes the birds defend their nests quite aggressively.
+Nest site availability is a major factor in limiting puffin numbers.
+The stiff competition for nest sites makes the birds defend their nests quite aggressively.
 All puffins pair in long-term relationships.
-They lay single eggs and the pair alternates in the feeding and incubating chores, holding the egg against a brood patch with their wings.
+They lay single eggs and pairs alternate at feeding and incubating.
+When incubating they hold the egg against a brood patch with their wings.
 Puffin chicks fledge at night, probably as a measure against predation; once on the water, they dive for safety.
-Chicks spend the first few years of their lives at sea, usually returning for their first breeding season at about 5 years of age.
+Chicks spend the first few years of their lives at sea.
+They usually return for their first breeding season at about 5 years of age.

 Wintering and Feeding

 It is unclear what the future holds for these two charming alcids.
-Both have a somewhat limited range, and they have the misfortune of living in the arctic, the region of the earth that is experiencing more dramatic and rapid upheaval due to climate change than any.
-At this point, there is no way to predict how these changes will impact the bird life of the region, though the chances are high that it won’t be doing them any good.
+Both have a somewhat limited range, and they live in the arctic.
+That region of the earth is experiencing more dramatic climate change than any other.
+There is no way to predict how these changes will impact the bird life of the region.
+Chances are it won’t do them any good.
 We can only hope that these puffins are more hardy and adaptable than they seem.